 The Sokhanya Bible School was, in collaboration with a group of leaders of various churches, established in the Cape Peninsula in 1992.
 They have their own curriculum based on developing the content of the Bible.
 The course serves leaders and members of the full spectrum of churches (of all the mainstream churches, including Catholic, a variety of Pentecostal groups and especially African independent churches).
 The course was originally developed and presented in isiXhosa and is now fully available in English.

 Costs are kept as low as possible because the course is specifically aimed at leaders of disadvantaged backgrounds, the segment of society that cannot afford courses such as these.
-The programme coordinator’s salary has to be funded from donors from outside Bible-Media.
-For this purpose there is a partnership between Witness Ministry, Bible-Media and church congregations to shoulder the responsibility of raising funds for his salary.
+The programme coordinator’s salary has to be funded by donors from outside Bible-Media.
+For this purpose, there is a partnership between Witness Ministry, Bible-Media and church congregations to shoulder the responsibility of raising funds for his salary.

 NBI Sokhanya Office:

 Rev. Mawonga Phaphile Celesi

 69 Church Street